-This report is prepared by Director of Disability Services/Title IX Coordinator in cooperation with local law enforcement authorities and includes information provided by them as well as by the College's campus security authorities and various other elements of the College.
-Each year an email notification is made to all enrolled students and employees that provides the website link to access this report.
+This report is prepared by the Benjamin Hotelling, Associate Dean of Students in cooperation with local law enforcement authorities and includes information provided by them as well as by the College's campus security authorities and various other elements of the College.
+Each year an e-mail notification is made to all enrolled students and employees that provides the website link to access this report.
 Prospective students and employees are also notified of the report's availability.
-Hard copies of the report may also be obtained at no cost by contacting Laura Kosch, Director of Disability Services/Title IX Coordinator at laura.kosch@kc.edu.
+Hard copies of the report may also be obtained at no cost by contacting Benjamin Hotelling 3737 Southern Blvd.
+Kettering, OH 45429.
 The College is committed to taking the actions necessary to provide a safe and secure working/learning environment for all students and staff.
 As a member of the campus community, you can feel safe and comfortable knowing that security procedures are in place that represent best practices in the field, and are constantly tested and re-evaluated for their effectiveness.